Transfer Credits and Articulation Agreements at Albertus Magnus College

 Articulation and Dual Admission Programs at Albertus Magnus College

-Albertus Magnus College currently has articulation agreements with Capital Community College, Gateway Community College, Housatonic Community College, Norwalk Community College and Manchester Community College with the goal of creating more at other Connecticut Community Colleges within the next few years.
+Albertus Magnus College currently has articulation agreements with Capital Community College, Gateway Community College, Housatonic Community College, Norwalk Community College and Manchester Community College, Middlesex Community College with the goal of creating more at other Connecticut Community Colleges within the next few years.
 These agreements apply to students seeking to advance from any Associate of Arts (A.A.) or Associate of Science (A.S.) degree program to any Albertus Magnus College Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) degree program.

 Terms and Conditions

 Upon graduation, students who are in good academic standing at Capital Community College, Gateway Community College, Housatonic Community College, Norwalk Community College or Manchester Community College, Middlesex Community College may enter Albertus Magnus College with third-year junior status provided they meet the following conditions: